RhiaK/week1/homework2_answers.md

 Why would you want to use a branch other than the default master?
 	So that you may make changes without it affecting the main code, or others might.

+Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged
+	A merge would be used when working on something, possibly with others, and you want to combine multiple parts of code that you control.
+A pull request would be in a situation where you do not control the main code but have code to add to it.

+What command do you use to send all of the work that you've done locally to your remote repository?
+	git push origin master